 A one-tailed t-test revealed a significant difference between the two groups for richness (t = 1.88, p = .03).
-Participants who received training reported significantly higher levels of richness (M = 5.44, SD = .49) than participants who received no training (M = 5.16, SD = .75).
+That is, participants who received training reported significantly higher levels of richness (M = 5.44, SD = .49) than did participants who received no training (M = 5.16, SD = .75).
 The effect size was medium (d = .44).
-Hypothesis 3c is supported with a medium effect.
-This finding suggests that training not only influenced behavior, but also ultimately played a role in how on-topic and vivid a team’s communication was.
+Thus, H3c was supported with a medium effect.
+This finding suggests that training not only influenced behavior but also ultimately played a role in how on-topic and vivid a team’s communication was.

-H3d: Participants who receive MST training will report higher levels of openness than participants who do not.
+H3d.
+Participants who receive MST training will report higher levels of openness than will participants who do not receive this training.

 A one-tailed t-test revealed a significant difference between the two groups for openness (t = 1.775, p = .04, d = .41).
-Participants who received training reported significantly higher levels of openness (M = 6.05, SD = .75) than participants who did not receive training (M = 5.66, SD = 1.15).
+That is, participants who received training reported significantly higher levels of openness (M = 6.05, SD = .75) than did participants who did not receive training (M = 5.66, SD = 1.15).
 The effect for this difference was medium (d = .41).
-Hypothesis 3d is supported with a medium effect.
+Thus, H3d was supported with a medium effect.

 This finding suggests that MST training actually influenced individuals to be more open and receptive to their teammates communication.
-The finding is particularly interesting because openness is a relational aspect of team functioning; and therefore, the finding supports the extension of MST into relational team outcomes.
+The finding is particularly interesting because openness is a relational aspect of team functioning; therefore, the finding supports the extension of MST into relational team outcomes.

-H3e: Participants who receive MST training will report higher levels of accuracy than participants who do not.
+H3e.
+Participants who receive MST training will report higher levels of accuracy than will participants who do not receive this training.

 A one-tailed t-test revealed no significant difference between the two groups for accuracy (t = 1.23, p = .22).
-While participants who received training reported higher levels of accuracy (M = 6.01, SD = .75) than participants who did not receive training (M = 5.71, SD = 1.15), this difference was not statistically significant.
-MST training did not seem to significantly impact whether information was accurately conveyed.
-Therefore, hypothesis 3e is not supported.
+Although participants who received training reported higher levels of accuracy (M = 6.01, SD = .75) than did participants who did not receive training (M = 5.71, SD = 1.15), this difference was not statistically significant.
+MST training did not seem to significantly affect whether information was accurately conveyed, so H3e was not supported.

-H4: Participants who receive MST training will report higher levels of group effectiveness than participants who do not.
+H4.
+Participants who receive MST training will report higher levels of group effectiveness than will participants who do not receive this training.

 A one-tailed t-test revealed no significant difference between the two groups (t = .94, p = .17).
-While participants who received training reported higher levels of group effectiveness (M = 6.23, SD = .65) than participants who did not receive training (M = 6.06, SD = .98), this difference was not statistically significant.
-Therefore, hypothesis 4 is not supported.
-See Table 1 for a summary of hypothesis test results.
+Although participants who received training reported higher levels of group effectiveness (M = 6.23, SD = .65) than did participants who did not receive training (M = 6.06, SD = .98), this difference was not statistically significant.
+Thus, H4 was not supported.
+Table 1 summarizes the test results for these hypotheses.

 INSERT TABLE 1 AROUND HERE